aosabook/500lines/web-server/chapter.md

         self.wfile.write(page)
 ~~~

-The template for the page we want to display is
+The template[^templates] for the page we want to display is
 just a string containing an HTML table
 with some formatting placeholders: